-James Edward Lomax is an English artist in his early 30’s.
+James Edward Lomax is an English artist.
 He studied art in Cornwall in the Southwest of England, where he specialised in sculpture.
 His prodigious talent was soon recognised, and he developed his own unique and exquisite approach to sculpting.
-He is currently based in Bali, Indonesia where he continues to experiment with different natural materials creating mystical sculptures for his many international collectors.
-He has exhibited at the Royal Horticultural Show in London for many years and is represented at The Englishman Fine Art in Naples, Florida.
+He is currently based in Bali, Indonesia where he continues to experiment with different natural materials creating mystical sculptures for his international collectors.